Case Study

 Land the sampling policy in the contract.
 Contact Lens is a tool, not a default; the budget surprise is preventable.
 The next contract has the sampling design and Contact Lens cost ceiling as signed appendices before production traffic flows.

-The pattern works.
-The numbers are real.
-The Avaya/Genesys-class rack is gone.
+The rack is gone.
+The board is calmer.
 The next migration in this shape is already in discovery.

 FAQs